jlaat/battleship/README.md

 # Battleship Game
 Main purpose of this project is to practice Test Driven Development, and TypeScript.
-Still in development.